The Future of British Education in the Middle East

 Venue: British School Al Khubairat, Abu Dhabi, United Arab Emirates

-Audience: Heads, Senior Leaders and SEND Leads of prep and junior international schools
+Audience: Heads, Senior Leaders and SEND Leads of prep and junior International schools

 Description: A unique opportunity to listen to and engage with leading UK educational speakers and network with fellow professionals from outstanding international schools, with a parallel focus on approaches to leadership as a Head and across your leadership team.